 - Injury: elbow injuries (sprains, strains, trauma, etc.) may cause inflammation which may narrow the space within the cubital tunnel

-- Overuse: overuse syndromes may lead to chronic muscle tightness which can compress the cubital tunnel and the ulnar nerve
+- Movement imbalance: repetitive, inappropriate movement may lead to chronic muscle tightness which can compress the cubital tunnel and the ulnar nerve

 - Tension on the ulnar nerve

-- Prolonged, static position: if the elbow is flexed for a long period of time, the ulnar nerve is pulled taut and will begin to cause symptoms
+- Prolonged, static position: if the elbow is flexed (bent) completely for a long period of time, the ulnar nerve is pulled taut and may begin to cause symptoms

 - Direct compression of the ulnar nerve

-- Leaning on the elbows: resting the inner portion of the elbows on another surface may cause direct pressure over the cubital tunnel and the ulnar nerve
+- Leaning on the elbows: resting the inner portion of the elbows on another surface, such as your thighs or armrests, may place direct pressure over the cubital tunnel and the ulnar nerve

 If you’re affected by cubital tunnel syndrome, you may experience one or more of the following symptoms:

 - The first sign is usually a change in sensation of your pinky, ring finger, and the pinky side of your hand and forearm

 - These changes in sensation most often present as pins and needles, tingling, or numbness